Compliance and Reporting

 February 1, 2022, Reporting Template (RCW 19.405.120(4))

-All electric utilities in Washington are required to report on their energy assistance programs as directed under RCW 19.405.120(4).
-The first report will be due on February 1, 2022 to Commerce using a forthcoming reporting template.
-The reporting template was co-developed with a Technical Advisory Group made up of members representing public utility district, rural electric coops, municipal utilities, investor owned utilities, low-income advocates and state agency staff.
-On June 17, a public webinar was held to solicit feedback on this form and answer questions about the work directed under this section of the Clean Energy Transformation Act.
-Please find a recording of the webinar below.
+All electric utilities in Washington are required to report on their energy assistance programs under RCW 19.405.120(4) by Feb.
+1, 2022.
+The reporting template was co-developed with a Technical Advisory Group made up of members representing public utility districts, rural electric coops, municipal utilities, investor-owned utilities, low-income advocates and state agency staff.